percona/pbm-docs/docs/reference/config.md

 pbm config --file pbm_config.yaml
 ```

-Execute the command whilst connecting to config server replica set if it is a
+Execute the command while connecting to config server replica set if it is a
 cluster.
 Otherwise just connect to the non-sharded replica set as normal.
 (See
 [MongoDB connection strings - A Reminder (or Primer)](../details/authentication.md) if you are not familiar with MongoDB connection strings yet.)